-The UT Dallas New Faculty Research Symposium Grant is an internal funding mechanism designed to stimulate interdisciplinary research collaborations between newly hired (start date after January 2019) UT Dallas faculty and established (those hired prior to January 2019) UT Dallas faculty.
+The UT Dallas New Faculty Research Symposium Grant is an internal funding mechanism designed to stimulate interdisciplinary research collaborations between newly hired (start date after January 2023) UT Dallas faculty and established (those hired prior to January 2023) UT Dallas faculty.
 Successful proposals will include at least two faculty members serving as PIs from different UT Dallas departments, programs, or schools.
-PIs who accept a UT Dallas New Faculty Research Symposium Grant commit to the pursuit of external funding for the collaborative effort within 12 to 18 months of receiving the New Faculty Research Symposium Grant funding.
+PIs who accept a UT Dallas New Faculty Research Symposium Grant commit to the pursuit of external funding for the collaborative effort within 12 months of receiving the New Faculty Research Symposium Grant funding.
 Activities that are not eligible for support through this mechanism include consulting, dissertation completion, research/analysis pertaining to the operation of UT Dallas, and curriculum development.

 - The maximum allowable budget for a New Faculty Research Symposium Grant is $25,000.

 - The duration of the New Faculty Research Symposium Grant award is 12 months.